sureshdurga/seniorproject2015/JamesandPat.md

 3. FB work is still a work in progress.

 ## POA
-1. WOrking on the UI2.
+1. WOrking on the UI.
 2. Figure out FB bug.

+#6/3/2015

+##POA done?

+1. Login is working for FB
+2. UI work is also ongoing

+##POA?

+1. MOre UI work.